salesforce/pytorch-qrnn/README.md

 + Modify the `ForgetMult` CUDA kernel to produce a `BackwardForgetMult`.
 This will enable a bidirectional QRNN.
 The input should be the same - `f` and `x` - but the kernel should walk backwards through the inputs.
 + Bidirectional QRNN support (requires the modification above)
-+ Enable the QRNN layers to work in multi-GPU environments
 + Support PyTorch's `PackedSequence` such that variable length sequences are correctly masked
 + Show how to use the underlying fast recurrence operator `ForgetMult` in other generic ways